denten-books/plain-text/main.md

 an obvious way, to non-fiction or, let's say, to long stories of arbitrary length.
 Imagine, for example, excluding reality television from the survey on television habits, because the genre does not confirm to some normative sense of what television should be.
-Do the survey makers consider literature as a medium, like television, or a grab-bag of "serious genres" like comedy and drama?
+Do the literary survey makers consider literature as a medium, like television, or a grab-bag of "serious genres" like comedy and drama?
 As it turns out: both.
-The authors of the report concede the point in sometimes classifying readers by the number of books read in any genre, effectively equating literature with "books [@NEA2004]."
+The authors concede the point in sometimes classifying readers by the number of books read in any genre, effectively equating literature with "books [@NEA2004]."
 But even that concession confuses form with function.
 What if "reading a book" begins to involve something other than moving one's eyes from left to right over sequentially numbered blocks of text?
 Or what if books were more like pills, or prosthetics, than parchment?
-The conundrum reveals a strong methodological bias favoring a definition of literature as specific matter and form.
+The conundrum reveals a strong methodological bias favoring historically contingent (and likely modernist) conceptions of the literary.
 A report that initially looks like objective, quantitative, descriptive analysis (that's the way things are) hides a qualitative, proscriptive program (thats the way they should be).

-[^ln12-engell]: See also @engell1988.
+[^ln12-engell]: See also @engell_teaching_1988.

 Staring with the late 1960s, a generation of scholars (Northrup Frye, Murray Krieger, and E. D. Hirsch, among others) took up the problem value in literary